Candidate Experience Statistics You Must Know in 2026

 Most candidates (83%) want to know as soon as possible when they’re no longer being considered for a job.
 And they’d like to know why: 70% said that receiving a clear reason for why they weren’t selected would leave them with a positive impression of the company.
 In fact, finalists who receive feedback are 30–50% more willing to refer others than those who don’t get feedback.

 Let candidates know when they’re no longer being considered for your role and provide feedback as often as possible.
 As it stands, 65% of North American employers give feedback to internal candidates but only 17% give feedback to external and referred candidates.
-A personal, timely message with feedback is a highly impactful way to improve your candidate experience.
+A personal, timely message with feedback is an impactful way to improve your candidate experience.

 Good onboarding communication makes hired candidates 137% more willing to increase their relationship with your company